paulbellamy/gpio/README.md

-gpio
+# gpio
-====

-Experimental Untested GPIO Library for Google Go on the Raspberry Pi
+Experimental, untested GPIO Library for Google Go on the Raspberry Pi.